Frank Brimsek: World War II and aftermath

-Upon the outbreak of World War II, three of the Bruins' best forwards – center Milt Schmidt, left wing Woody Dumart, and right winger Bobby Bauer – joined the Royal Canadian Air Force midway through the 1941–42 season.
-Despite their absence, the Bruins made it to the Stanley Cup Finals the next season.
+With the outbreak of World War II, three of the Bruins' best forwards – center Milt Schmidt, left wing Woody Dumart, and right winger Bobby Bauer – joined the Royal Canadian Air Force midway through the 1941–42 season.
+Despite their absence, the Bruins made it to the Stanley Cup Final the next season.
 In the finals, they were defeated by the Red Wings four games to none.
 Due to his play in the regular season, Brimsek was again named to the NHL second All-Star team.
 However, it was popular opinion at the time that Brimsek deserved the spot on the first All-Star team over Johnny Mowers, including Mowers' own coach and general manager, Jack Adams.

 The next season, Brimsek decided to help the war effort by joining the United States Coast Guard.
 During his time with the Coast Guard, he played with the Coast Guard Cutters hockey team in Curtis Bay, Maryland, and later served in the South Pacific.
 While in the Coast Guard, he achieved the rank Motor Machinists Mate 2nd Class Petty Officer.
 After the war ended, Brimsek returned to the Bruins in time for the 1945–46 season.
 However, Brimsek was not as sharp as he was before due to having not played any professional hockey for two years.
 In his first season back, Brimsek guided the Bruins to the finals against the Montreal Canadiens.
 The Bruins were defeated in five games, three of which went to overtime.
 Brimsek was applauded for his performance in the playoffs, compensating for his team's weak defence.
 This marked Brimsek's fourth appearance in the finals and it would be his last.
 Brimsek was also named to the NHL second All-Star team for the fifth time in his career.